 Edward Walker, known for his work on TLC’s Trading Spaces, has been designing innovative spaces in the Triangle for years, and he imparted the wisdom of his time in the business to our guests last night.
 Edward’s philosophy on design is to make your space your very own– and to do that, function has to be first in mind as you begin your planning.
 While I won’t attempt to recap the three pages of furiously scribbled notes I have from the lecture, I will say that one of the key ideas of the night is that, “in design, there are no rules.”
 Oh, and you can never have too many lamps!

-A big thank you to everyone who came out to kick off our Interior Design Series last night, and you can see all of the information about our upcoming classes in the series on our events page!
+A big thank you to everyone who came out to kick off our Interior Design Series last night!

 Any type of professional interior designing meeting or conference is very important to get in strong touch with current market along with expert interiors designers to know to implement more and more creativity in work